Management

 The new homes built on existing foundations, as part of the ‘Christchurch Rebuild’ are below par, but land movement threatens as many as 60,000 homes due to the poor state of foundations in Christchurch.

 Rubble foundations were used in Christchurch homes many decades after the rest of New Zealand had stopped using it.
-So sub-par building, like the continuation of leaky homes and poor foundations, the future cost of to the Crown is likely to be huge.
+So sub-par building, like the continuation of leaky homes and poor foundations, the future cost of the Crown is likely to be huge.
 For the rot to stop, the quality of our building has to rise substantially.

 New Zealand needs more new homes, but more importantly, we need better quality homes.